-- a) approve the Bank's organizational and corporate governance structure, ensuring the clear distinction of tasks and functions, as well as the prevention of conflicts of interest; - b) approve accounting and reporting systems (reporting); - c) supervise the process of informing the public and communication of the Bank; - ensure an effective dialectical confrontation with the Chief Executive Officer and with the heads of the main Company Departments, and verify over time choices and decisions made by them; - e) process, submit to the General Meeting and review, at least annually, the remuneration and incentive policies, and shall be responsible for its correct implementation, ensuring that it is adequately documented and accessible within the corporate structure; - f) define the remuneration and incentive systems, for example remuneration for the Chief Executive Officer, the General Manager, where appointed, and for the Directors who hold particular positions, as well as for the "most important personnel", as identified in the Remuneration and Incentives Policy for the members of the Strategic Supervisory Bodies, Management and Control, and of the Banca Farmafactoring Banking Group g) define the content of the proxies in favor of the Chief Executive Officer in an analytical, clear and precise manner, also in the indication of the quantitative and value limits, and of the possible methods of exercise, also in order to allow the collegiate body to precisely verify their correct fulfillment, as well as the exercise of their own directive and call-back powers.
+- a) approve the Bank's organizational and corporate governance structure, ensuring the clear distinction of tasks and functions, as well as the prevention of conflicts of interest; - b) approve accounting and reporting systems (reporting); - c) supervise the process of informing the public and communication of the Bank; - ensure an effective dialectical confrontation with the Chief Executive Officer and with the heads of the main Company Departments, and verify over time choices and decisions made by them; - e) process, submit to the Shareholders' Meeting and review, at least annually, the remuneration and incentive policies, and shall be responsible for its correct implementation, ensuring that it is adequately documented and accessible within the corporate structure; - f) define the remuneration and incentive systems, for example remuneration for the Chief Executive Officer, the General Manager, where appointed, and for the Directors who hold particular positions, as well as for the "most important personnel", as defined in the Remuneration and Incentives Policy for the members of the Strategic Supervisory Bodies, Management and Control, and of the Banca Farmafactoring Banking Group Personnel, published on the website.
+Specifically, the Board of Directors shall ensure that these systems are consistent with the Bank's overall choices in terms of risk assumption, strategies, long-term objectives, corporate governance structure and internal controls; - g) define the content of the proxies in favor of the Chief Executive Officer in an analytical, clear and precise manner, also in the indication of the quantitative and value limits, and of the possible methods of exercise, also in order to allow the collegiate body to precisely verify their correct fulfillment, as well as the exercise of their own directive and call-back powers.